 - Cook the popcorn, shaking the Dutch oven once in a while, until all of the kernels have popped.
 This should only take a few minutes.

-- Once done, pour the popcorn in a large bowl while you proceed with the remaining steps of the caramel corn recipe.
+- Once done, pour the popcorn in a large bowl while you proceed with the remaining steps of the caramel popcorn recipe.

 While you may be tempted to make the popcorn with a smaller pot or pan, a Dutch oven is best.
 This is because the popcorn will pop, taking up large volume and filling up the entire Dutch oven.